doi-foundation/doi-website/content/the-identifier/resources/_index.md

 [Archive of publically-available material related to the DOI and Persistent Identifiers (PIDs)](/the-identifier/resources/doi-in-the-news)

 ## DOI URI Scheme
-This [specification](https://doi.org/10.1000/292) is offered for public review until October 17, 2024.
+This [candidate specification](https://doi.org/10.1000/292) is offered for public review until October 17, 2024.
 Please direct your feedback to [info@doi.org](mailto:info@doi.org), including [DOI URI Scheme] in the subject line.

 [comment]: <> (## Brand and logos)